ut-amrl/IVOA/README.md

 	Run `failure_detection/testing/run_evaluation.py`: This is the same as `test_multi_class_model.py` but as well as saving the raw IVOA predictions on the image patches, it also saves 4 heatmaps per input image, each representing a smooth class probability for one of the 4 classes of TP, TN, FP, FN as the output of the introspection model.

 	<!-- 2.
 Run `failure_detection/testing/run_pp_evaluation.py`: This script loads the saved heatmaps and raw prediction in step 3.1 and generates the final output of IVOA for each patch by running a post processing procedure. -->

+#### Extract and Cluster Failure Mode Embeddings
+In order to extract and cluster the embeddings of different failure modes.
+You should run the following scripts one after another.
+Each script processes the the output of the previous one in the list.

+1. Run the script `failure_detection/testing/run_scripts/exec_test_multi_class.bash` after modifying the arguments according to your dataset as explained in the [test](#markdown-header-test-ivoa) section.

+1. Modify the script `failure_detection/testing/extract_embedding.py` and set the dictionary `test_set_dict` to the session numbers for your test dataset.
+Run `failure_detection/testing/run_scripts/exec_extract_embedding.bash` after modifying the command line arguments according to your dataset.

+1. Run `failure_detection/testing/dimensionality_reduction.py`.
+This script
+clusters the embeddings and also performs dimensionality reduction on them.
+Before running the
+script, set the path to the embeddings extracted by `extract_embedding.py` and the prediction results saved by `test_multi_class_model.py`.
+You can also modify the clustering method of choice and its parameters.

+1. Run `failure_detection/testing/error_clustering.py`.
+This script loads all the clustering and dimensionality reduction results that were saved in the previous step and visualizes random samples from each cluster.
+Before running the script, you should set the path to the outputs of `extract_embedding.py` and also the `sessions_list` at the top of `main()`.